Probabilistic Active Goal Recognition: Active Goal Recognition in Grid World

 \section{Active Goal Recognition in Grid World}

-We present a case study of the Active Goal Recognition problem in a classic 2D grid world domain, which is widely used in both goal recognition~\citep{masters2019cost} and active information gathering~\citep{varotto2021active}.
+We present a case study of the AGR problem in a classic two dimensional grid world domain, which is widely used in both goal recognition~\citep{masters2019cost} and active information gathering~\citep{varotto2021active}.
 In this environment, the actor, observer, and goals are represented as discrete positions on a grid.

 While our general framework described in previous sections supports stochastic transitions and observations, we adopt a simplified deterministic setting in this section to better illustrate the core ideas.
 Specifically, we assume deterministic transitions for both the actor and the observer, as well as deterministic observations.
-As a result, the transition models (Equations~\ref{eq:act_trans} and $P^O$) and the observation function $P_{obs}$ are treated as Dirac distributions.
+As a result, the transition models (Equations~\ref{eq:act_trans} and $f^O$) and the observation function $f_{\text{obs}}$ are treated as Dirac distributions.

 The environment includes static obstacles that the actor cannot traverse.
 The actor starts from an initial location $s_0$ and aims to reach a fixed goal location $g^*$.
 The observer also starts from a random location $u_0$, but unlike the actor, it is allowed to traverse obstacles.
 Both agents share the same action space: move forward, turn left, turn right, and stay.
 The state of each agent is defined by its grid position and facing direction, which are the only relevant state variables in this domain.
 The observer also has a set of potential goals $\mathcal{G}$ so that $g^* \in \mathcal{G}$, which is consistent with prior work in goal recognition.
 An illustrative layout is shown in Figure~\ref{fig:layout}.